-(1) Options for 150,000 shares of common stock became exercisable on February 28, 2006 and annually for two years after this date.

-Options for 75,000 shares of common stock become exercisable on December 28, 2006 and annually for three years after this date.

-- (2) Options for 12,500 shares of common stock become exercisable on October 12, 2006.
-Options for 5,000 shares of common stock become exercisable on June 22, 2006.
+- (1) Options for 150,000 shares of common stock became exercisable on February 28, 2006, with an additional 150,000 shares to become exercisable annually for two years after this date, so long as Mr. Guillen continues to serve in the capacity of either an employee, outside director or consultant.
+Options for 200,000 shares of common stock became exercisable upon grant of a non-qualified stock option on December 28, 2005.
+Options for an additional 75,000 shares of common stock became exercisable on December 28, 2006, and shall continue to become exercisable annually for three years after this date so long as Mr. Guillen continues to serve in the capacity of either an employee, outside director or consultant. - (2) Options for 12,500 shares of common stock became exercisable on October 12, 2006.
+Options for 5,000 shares of common stock became exercisable on June 22, 2006.
 Options for 9,000 shares of common stock became exercisable on January 5, 2006 and monthly for 8 months after this date.
 Options for 300,000 shares of common stock become exercisable on February 27, 2007.
-Options for 100,000 shares of common stock become exercisable on December 28, 2007 and December 28, 2008. - (3) In-the-money options represents unexercised options having a per share exercise price below \$0.26, the closing price of our common stock at December 31, 2005.
-The value of unexercised in-the-money options equals the number of in-the-money options multiplied by the excess of \$0.26 over the per-share exercise prices of the options.
-The value of unexercised in-the-money options at December 31, 2005, may never be realized by the option holders.
+Options for 100,000 shares of common stock become exercisable on December 28, 2007 and December 28, 2008.
+Options for 5,000 shares become exercisable on August 1, 2007.
+Options for 247,500 shares become exercisable in quarterly installments starting on February 6, 2007 for a one year period; options for an additional 247,500 shares become exercisable in eight quarterly installments over the following two years.
+A warrant for the purchase of an aggregate of 1,505,000 shares of common stock becomes exercisable in six consecutive monthly installments beginning on November 14, 2006. - (3) In-the-money options represents unexercised options having a per share exercise price below \$0.205, the closing price of our common stock at December 29, 2006.
+The value of unexercised in-the-money options equals the number of in-the-money options multiplied by the excess of \$0.205 over the per-share exercise prices of the options.
+The value of unexercised in-the-money options at December 31, 2006, may never be realized by the option holders.